 What specialist services and expertise are available at or accessed by the school?

 As a school we may need specialist support for your child.
 If we feel that the involvement of another agency would be beneficial to help with your child’s needs you will be informed and asked to give your consent.
 Within school we can make referrals to the Enhanced Mainstream schools (EMS) which provide outreach support for behaviour, emotional and social difficulties, specific learning difficulties and communication and interaction.
-We can also make referrals to speech and language therapy, prevention service (social care), Compass Reach, Child and Adolescent Mental Health Services (CAMHS) and educational psychologists.
+We can also make referrals to speech and language therapy, Early Help Team (social care), Compass Reach, Child and Adolescent Mental Health Services (CAMHS) and educational psychologists.

 We are also able to work in close partnership with physiotherapy, occupational therapy, school nurse, hearing and vision teams.